iHDeveloper/spigot-dev-tools/README.md

 ```

 ## 👨‍💻⠀Credits
-This project is made with ❤️⠀by @iHDeveloper
+This project is made⠀by @iHDeveloper